Quantum capacity under adversarial quantum noise: arbitrarily varying quantum channels: Achievability of entanglement transmission rate I: Random codes

-for all sufficiently large $l$ with a positive number $c=c(k,\dim\hr,\dim\kr,\conv(\fri),\eta)$, $\nu:[0,1]\rightarrow\mathbb R$ defined by $\nu(x):=x+8x\log(d_\kr)+4\cdot h(x)$ ($h(\cdot)$ being the binary entropy) and an integer $N_\eta$ which depends on the set $\fri$ as well. \end{theorem} The idea of the proof is the following.
+The idea of the proof is the following.
 We want to approximate the set $\conv(\fri)$ from the outside by using a polytope $P_\eta$ with $N_\eta$ extreme points.
 Then, our results for compound codes and an application of the robustification technique yield a sequence of codes which have asymptotically optimal performance for the AVQC $P_\eta$.
 Since $\conv(\fri)\subset P_\eta$, they will also have asymptotically optimal performance for $\fri$.\\ A problem occurs if $\conv(\fri)$ touches the boundary of the set of quantum channels because parts of that boundary are curved and the approximating polytope $P_{\eta}$ may contain maps that are not channels.
 Therefore, an intermediate step consists of slightly moving $\conv(\fri)$ away from the boundary.
 This may be seen as application of a completely positive map and can therefore be absorbed into the recovery operation.\\ During the proof we are going to make use of the following Lemma, that will be proven first: \begin{lemma} Let $A,B$ be compact convex sets in $\mathbb C^n$ with $A\subset B$ and

 where $||\cdot||$ denotes any norm.\\ Let $P\supset A$ be a polytope with $D(A,P)\leq\delta$, where $\delta\in(0,t]$ and $D$ is the Hausdorff distance induced by $||\cdot||$.
 Then $P':=P\cap \aff B$ is a polytope and $P' \subset B$. \end{lemma} \begin{proof}[Proof of Lemma \ref{lemma-direct-infinite-2}] The assertion that $P'$ is a polytope is clear.
 Suppose $\exists p\in P'\backslash B$.
 Then since $D(A,P)\leq\delta$ we have $P\subset (A)_\delta$ (cf. \cite{webster}, Theorem 2.7.3).
 But this means, since $P'\subset P$, that to our $p\in P'\backslash B$ we can find $a_\delta\in A$ with